 They're not camels, and they're not spiders, even though they share traits with these creatures.
 Camel crickets are crickets.
 That means you can expect them to do the same things other crickets do, like eat plants and chew on fabrics.
 There is, however, one trait they don't share with other crickets.
 Camel crickets don't chirp.
 But this isn't necessarily a good thing.
 They can be found grouped on walls, sometimes in large numbers, silently waiting to give you a heart attack.

 If you have a moist basement, that's all it takes, but you can have camel crickets come into your home for many reasons.
 Sometimes it is to hide somewhere that is cooler or more shaded than the outside.
 Sometimes it is to find some bugs to eat.
 These insects also feed on fungus.
 These crickets will feel right at home if your home has moisture damage, fungus, or mold.

 How Do I Keep Camel Crickets Out Of My House?

 Reduce shaded areas around your home.
 Moisture pests, like the camel cricket, love shaded locations.
-Not only does it provide protection from the drying effects of the sun, these areas tend to have more moisture in the soil.
+Not only does it provide protection from the drying effects of the sun, but these areas also tend to have more moisture in the soil.
 Keep bushes trimmed neatly and remove trees that create excessive shade to make the soil near your foundation walls resistant to moisture buildup.

 Fix water issues.
 When spigots leak or gutters become obstructed, water can collect near your foundation walls.
-Not only is this bad for your home, it creates the conditions for camel crickets and other pests to come in close.
+Not only is this bad for your home, but it also creates the conditions for camel crickets and other pests to come in close.
 And, when they come in close, they explore your walls for entry points to exploit.